peter302/my-neighbourhood/README.md

 :satisfied:
 # my-neighbourhood
-#### Application for users to join and find the posts about their neighbourhood, Monday December 2th 2019
+#### Application for users to join and find the posts about their neighbourhood, Monday  24 th 2020
 #### By **Peter Kuria**&trade;

 ## Description